 - 2. You can fill in your application online.
-Jan will help you to fill in the form.

-- 3. You will need:

-- Your Passport

-- If you have it, your plane ticket home.
-If you do not have a ticket, you'll need to show that you have enough money available to buy one.

-- \$285 for Student Visa, \$221 for Visitor Visa (This includes a \$10 administration fee)

-- A bank statement

-- You need a New Zealand Bank Account showing all transactions for the past 6 months.

-- ➤ You need to show that you have at least \$1250 for each month you want to extend your visa.
-For example, if you want to stay for 4 months you will need to show that you have at least \$5000.

-- > The bank statement should have:

-- Your name

-- The date

-- The amount available

-- The bank's stamp and signature

-- If you have been, or plan to be, in the country for longer than 6 months, you may need an x-ray and other medical tests.
+Jan will help you to fill in the form. - 3.
+You will need: - Your Passport - If you have it, your plane ticket home.
+If you do not have a ticket, you'll need to show that you have enough money available to buy one. - \$320 for Student Visa, \$256 for Visitor Visa (This includes a \$10 administration fee) - A bank statement - You need a New Zealand Bank Account showing all transactions for the past 6 months. - You need to show that you have enough money to support yourself while you are in New Zeaalnd.
+INZ requites you to have at least \$1250 for each month you want to extend your visa.
+For example, if you want to stay for 4 months you will need to show that you have at least \$5000. - If you pay your hoemsaty fees in advance, you will need to show that you have at least \$400 for each month that your want to extend.
+For example, if you want to stay for 4 months, and you pay your homesty fees in advance, you will need to show that you have at least \$1600. - The bank statement should have: - Your name - The date - The amount available - The bank's stamp and signature - If you have been, or plan to be, in the country for longer than 6 months, you may need an x-ray and other medical tests.
 You can find out more about this, and get forms for this, from the office.

-- If you are applying for a student visa and have already been a student, you will also need to send evidence of your previous academic record progress and attendance.
+This will be an additional cost. - If you are applying for a student visa and have already been a student, you will also need to send evidence of your previous academic record progress and attendance.